Google Ads to sustain bi=usiness in challenging economic times

 First marketing efforts to go are typically those that don't produce a measurable return on investment: content marketing, image advertising, social media, branding.

-Google alone has demonstrated over a significant period of years the consistent ability of its advertising programs to get buyers to the bottom of the funnel, and savvy advertisers won't be switching horses with a likely recession only months away.
+Digital Ad Revenue Shares Google alone has demonstrated over a significant period of years the consistent ability of its advertising programs to get buyers to the bottom of the funnel, and for that reason, savvy advertisers won't be switching horses in the economic climate of 2025.
+Advertising money will continue to rush to Google.

 The way out of the depression is to start spending and doing things.